1900s in Western fashion: Sportswear and tailored fashions

 Women moving out of the Victorian era and into the Edwardian era were starting to dress for a more active lifestyle.
 The evolving times brought a new fashion trend known as the "New Woman".
 Active lives required less constricting clothing and more simple and streamlined garments.
 The new woman was highly encouraged by women's suffrage.
 Those that identified with this fashion movement were the type of women that were starting to venture out of maintaining the domestic circle and beginning to pursue higher education, office jobs, and participating in active outdoor sports.
-The new and improved fashions allowed for women to swing a tennis racket, whack a golf ball, but the ideas of "proper" feminine attire reduced the progress of more practical sportswear.
+The new and improved fashions allowed for women to swing a tennis racket or golf club, but the ideas of "proper" feminine attire reduced the progress of more practical sportswear.

 Tailored suits became more popular for the women that were beginning to work in white-collar jobs.
 Tailored suits with no frills allowed for women maintaining an office job to seem more masculine and blend into the male-dominated environment.
-Shortly, the number of women attending colleges increased, and the shirtwaist became popular among the average college girl.
+Shortly, the number of American women attending colleges increased, and the shirtwaist became popular among the average college girl.
 The outfit worn by the typical college girl was a skirt that was usually shorter than current fashion, and a shirtwaist, which is best described as the equivalent of jeans and a T-shirt today.

 Paul Poiret's new silhouette of 1908 was a radical departure.

 Evelyn Nesbit, in this photograph taken in 1901, has some of her wavy hair swept up to the top of her head, with the rest of her hair flowing past her shoulders in curling tendrils.

 Unfussy, tailored clothes were worn for outdoor activities and traveling.
 The shirtwaist, a costume with a bodice or waist tailored like a man's shirt with a high collar, was adopted for informal daywear and became the uniform of working women.
 Wool or tweed suit (clothing) called tailor-mades or (in French) tailleurs featured ankle-length skirts with matching jackets; ladies of fashion wore them with fox furs and huge hats.
 Two new styles of headgear which became popular at the turn of the century were the motoring veil for driving and sailor hats worn for tennis matches, bicycling and croquet.